GwenAntell/LBG_sim/README.md

 This folder contains results from Pearson's correlation coefficient tests between pair-wise combinations of diversity curves.

 * **./results/KS_test/**
-This folder contains results from Kolmogorov–Smirnov two-sample tests between pair-wise combinations of diversity curves.
+This folder contains results from Kolmogorovâ€“Smirnov two-sample tests between pair-wise combinations of diversity curves.

 * **./results/max_lat/**
 This folder contains results related to the palaeolatitudinal bin with peak richness.